Skip to main content

 1. Kalikinkar Roy

-The patriarch of the family, Kalikinkar Roy (played by Chhabi Biswas), is deeply devoted to Goddess Kali.
-When he dreams of the Devi and envisions Dayamayi as her incarnation, he doesn’t question it — for him, that is the ultimate truth.
-His blind faith becomes the catalyst for the family’s tragedy.
+The patriarch of the family, Kalikinkar Roy (You'll remember Chhabi Biswas from Jalsaghar, Parash Pathar), is deeply devoted to Goddess Kali.
+When he dreams of the Devi and envisions Dayamayi as her incarnation, he does not question it — doubt has no place in his worldview.
+His belief is absolute, immovable, and therefore dangerous.
+What Ray exposes through Kalikinkar is the terrifying authority of conviction when it answers only to itself.

 2. Umaprasad Roy